City and Borough of Juneau

 For more information on Neighborhood Watch Programs, please refer to this website: http://www.usaonwatch.org/

-If you would like more information on how JPD can help you get started with putting together a Neighborhood Watch, please call Officer John Cryderman.
-You can reach him in the following ways:
+If you would like more information on how JPD can help you get started with putting together a Neighborhood Watch, please contact the Juneau Police Department at:

 Phone: (907) 586-0600